September 2025

 Fund: Coolabah Long-Short Credit PIE Fund

-Enclosed below is a summary of current gross running yields and rolling 12 month returns.
-Please note that past performance is no guide to future returns.
-Investors should always read the product PDS and consult an independent adviser.
+Note that past performance is no guide to future returns and investors should read the product PDS to better understand risks and consult an independent adviser.

 Fund: Coolabah Long-Short Credit PIE Fund